Cornell-Tech-ML/minitorch-3-tonyhsu1013/README.md

 ---------------------------Loop invariant code motion--------------------------- Allocation hoisting:
-The memory allocation derived from the instruction at /content/minitorch-3-tonyhsu1013/minitorch/fast_ops.py (43) is hoisted out of the parallel loop labelled #0 (it will be performed before the loop is executed and reused inside the loop):
+The memory allocation derived from the instruction at /content/minitorch-3-tonyhsu1013/minitorch/fast_ops.py (44) is hoisted out of the parallel loop labelled #0 (it will be performed before the loop is executed and reused inside the loop):
    Allocation:: out_index = np.empty(MAX_DIMS, np.int32)
     - numpy.empty() is used for the allocation.
-The memory allocation derived from the instruction at /content/minitorch-3-tonyhsu1013/minitorch/fast_ops.py (44) is hoisted out of the parallel loop labelled #0 (it will be performed before the loop is executed and reused inside the loop):
+The memory allocation derived from the instruction at /content/minitorch-3-tonyhsu1013/minitorch/fast_ops.py (45) is hoisted out of the parallel loop labelled #0 (it will be performed before the loop is executed and reused inside the loop):
    Allocation:: in_index = np.empty(MAX_DIMS, np.int32)